 Project status: On site

-As you can see from the images below, the were only a few features remaining of the existing building.
-We did our best to retain these in our proposal, keeping the window opening on the gable wall as well as reinstating the granite columns as new fence posts.
-We selected a conservative palette of materials as to be in keeping with the surrounding buildings.
+Only a few features remained of the existing building, so we did our best to retain these in our proposal.
+We kept the window opening on the gable wall and reinstated the granite columns as new fence posts.
+We selected a conservative palette of materials to stay in harmony with the surrounding buildings.

-This project gained planning approval and Listed Building Consent in October 2023, and will be completed on site under a building notice application in early 2024.
+This project gained planning approval and Listed Building Consent in October 2023.
+It will be completed on site under a building notice application in early 2024.

 If you have an annexe you’d like to convert, we would love to hear from you.
 Please get in touch!